Geonkick-Synthesizer/geonkick/README.md

 Version: 1.10.0 (version 1.10.0 not released yet)

-Note: version 1.10 is not compatible with older versions

 If you have an idea about a feature or found an issue, please, submit it:

 * on [GitLab](https://gitlab.com/geontime/geonkick/issues)